WIAS-PDELib/ExtendableFEMBase.jl/docs/src/index.md

 ExtendableFEMBase.jl provides foundational data structures and tools for building custom finite element solvers in Julia.
 The package includes flexible representations for finite element spaces, interpolators, matrices, and vectors, all designed to work seamlessly with the [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) infrastructure.

-With ExtendableFEMBase.jl, users can efficiently assemble and manipulate finite element systems, enabling the development of advanced simulation workflows and research codes.

 ### Dependencies on other Julia packages